adiluexe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 17: August 21, 2024 (Wednesday)

+I couldn't study some code today, but I did manage to redesign the calorie counter project, and finish it today.
+I just realized some features are not working as intended, and I plan to come back to it some time.
+The important thing is I managed to redesign yet another website adding to my experience.
+It's still practice and definitely not portfolio worthy.
+I haven't been researching much on these redesigns and basically just doing it raw.
+My process is basically get color, get fonts, do a basic layout in figma, then code.
+Good for practice, but in the real world I doubt they do that, so for my next project.
+I'm gonna try a little harder and actually do some research to my designs and improve my workflow.
+Anyways, gonna call it a day now and sleep.
+After tomorrow my schedule will be opening up again for almost week, so use that time wisely.

 ### Day 16: August 20, 2024 (Tuesday)

 Hey hey, we're at Day 16, well kind of.
 I did some Java for the first time today.
 I reviewed for a bit early in the morning, but it wasn't enough because I pretty much had to rely on AI when doing our activity.
 I mean I can kinda understand most parts of it, but if I had to do everything from scratch, which I tried - I definitely would not succeed at that moment.
 We only had at best 2 hours to complete almost 10 exercises, so really that was my only choice.
 Don't worry though I still will avoid using AI on my separate studies.
 I just had to this time.